EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 What is the difference between Azure Stack Hub and Azure Stack HCI?

-What Azure services are available on Azure Stack Hub?
+What services run on Azure Stack Hub?

-Azure Stack Hub supports VMs (Windows and Linux), Azure App Service (Web Apps, API Apps, Functions), Azure Kubernetes Service, Event Hubs, Key Vault, Storage (blob, table, queue), SQL and MySQL database resource providers, and virtual networking.
-The service catalog is smaller than public Azure but covers the core IaaS and PaaS capabilities most enterprises need.
+VMs (Windows and Linux), App Service (Web Apps, API Apps, Functions), AKS, Event Hubs, Key Vault, Azure Storage (blob, table, queue), SQL and MySQL database resource providers, and virtual networking.
+A subset of public Azure services, not the full catalog.

 Why Organizations Choose EPC Group